onepanelio/core-docs/docs/deployment/configuration/remote-microk8s.md

   +-----------------------------------------------------------------------------+
   ```

-5. This addon enables NVIDIA GPU support for MicroK8s.
+5. Enable NVIDIA GPU support for MicroK8s.
   ```bash
   microk8s enable gpu
   ```

-6. On your `params.yaml` make sure to update the `nodePool:` section
+6. In your `params.yaml` make sure to update the `nodePool:` section

-  should look something like this:
+  It should look something like this:
   ```yaml
   nodePool:
       # Cloud providers will automatically set label key as "node.kubernetes.io/instance-type" on all nodes